meom-configurations/ORCA12-MJM189/README.md

-# ORCA12.L46-MJM189
+# ORCA12.L46-MJM189  (WIP ... )
 ORCA12.L46-MJM189 configuration performed at DRAKKAR/MEOM

 This repository hold the code, and configuration files usefull for running this configuration.

 ## REFERENCE CODE :
  This configuration is based on the NEMO configuration 3.5_beta.
-The exact revision number for the reference is not known, but the corresponding code can be found in the NEMO directory of this repository.
+The exact revision number for the reference is not known, (likely revision 4023 of IPSL nemo forge),  but the corresponding code can be found in the NEMO directory of this repository.
 It is used together with the XIOS server at rev. 703 of the XIOS branch/xios-1.0.
 Code can be downloaded from the IPSL forge using the following statements :

 ### NEMO
     See the code in NEMO directory of this repository